openwisp/openwisp-docs/user/vpn.rst

 3. Run the Playbook
 ~~~~~~~~~~~~~~~~~~~

-Run the ansible playbok using:
+Run the ansible playbook using:

 .. code-block:: bash

     ansible-playbook -i hosts playbook.yml -b -k -K --become-method=su

-4. Importing the CA and the Server Ceritficate
+4. Importing the CA and the Server Certificate
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To import the CA and Server Ceritficate, you need to access your server via ``ssh`` or any other method that suits you.
+To import the CA and Server Certificate, you need to access your server via ``ssh`` or any other method that suits you.

 You need to change your directory to ``/etc/easyrsa/pki/``